Mount Stewart: Ulster unionist manse

-Charles Vane-Tempest-Stewart, 6th Marquess of Londonderry (1852-1915) returned to Ireland from Wynyard Park, first as Lord Lieutenant in Dublin, and then to Mount Stewart from which both he and the Marchioness, Lady Theresa Talbot, served as the titular leaders of opposition to Irish Home Rule.
+Charles Vane-Tempest-Stewart, 6th Marquess of Londonderry (1852–1915), returned to Ireland from Wynyard Park, first as Lord Lieutenant in Dublin, and then to Mount Stewart from which both he and the Marchioness, Lady Theresa Vane-Tempest-Stewart, served as the titular leaders of opposition to Irish Home Rule.
 They presided, respectively, over the Ulster Unionist Council and the Ulster Unionist Women's Council (UUWC).

 Lady Londonderry (Theresa Chetwynd-Talbot) was valued for her family and political connections in England.
 In 1903, at Mount Stewart, she had hosted Edward VII and Queen Alexandra.
 She also proved an effective organiser, helping build the UUWC into a mass organisation, and in the preparation of an armed resistance to a Dublin parliament, the Ulster Volunteers to whom she offered Mount Stewart as a potential infirmary and triage site.

 At the height of the Home Rule Crisis, the German Emperor had occasion to refer to the Marchioness's gardens.
-Meeting the unionist leader Sir Edward Carson at a luncheon at Bad Homburg in August 1913, the Kaiser remarked that having seen a photograph of the gardens, he believed that they must be very beautiful.
+Meeting the unionist leader Sir Edward Carson at a luncheon at Bad Homburg in August 1913, Wilhelm II remarked that having seen a photograph of the gardens, he believed that they must be very beautiful.
 When Carson (who once proposed that he was "born to lounge and enjoy" himself at Mount Stewart) affirmed that indeed they were, the Kaiser warmed to his theme.
 The management of gardens is very like that of states.
 But Britain had done little to cultivate the unity of its empire, so that when he had asked his grandmother, Queen Victoria, leave to visit Ireland she had refused him.
 "Perhaps she thought I would steal the little place."
 When after the general laughter he persisted with questions on Ulster, Carson adroitly changed the subject.
 Through the gardens of Mount Stewart the Kaiser had been probing intelligence that in the event of a European war conflict in Ireland might stay Britain's hand.